pachuco/fl-OrgPlayer/README.md

 TODO:

  *Clean up the code.
-Lots of things here.
+Lots of things here:

+ **Towers to pancakes; replace vertical vectors with horizontal classes.

+ **Separate song data from playback.

+ **Use bitwise operation instead of mult where 16 bit values are read.

  *Reproduce Organya's handling of melodic samples, per octave.